 Indications and Usage for Azathioprine Injection

-Azathioprine Sodium for Injection is indicated as an adjunct for the prevention of rejection in renal homotransplantation.
+Azathioprine Sodium for Injection, USP is indicated as an adjunct for the prevention of rejection in renal homotransplantation.
 It is also indicated for the management of active rheumatoid arthritis to reduce signs and symptoms.

 Azathioprine is indicated as an adjunct for the prevention of rejection in renal homotransplantation.
 Experience with over 16,000 transplants shows a five-year patient survival of 35% to 55%, but this is dependent on donor, match for HLA antigens, anti-donor or anti-B-cell alloantigen antibody and other variables.
 The effect of azathioprine on these variables has not been tested in controlled trials.

 Azathioprine Sodium for Injection should not be given to patients who have shown hypersensitivity to the drug.
 Azathioprine should not be used for treating rheumatoid arthritis in pregnant women.
-Patients with rheumatiod arthritis previously treated with alkylating agents (cyclophosphamide, chlorambucil, melphalan or others) may have a prohibitive risk of neoplasia if treated with azathioprine.
+Patients with rheumatoid arthritis previously treated with alkylating agents (cyclophosphamide, chlorambucil, melphalan or others) may have a prohibitive risk of malignancy if treated with azathioprine.